ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

   display, followed by a "Read more..." link.
 The order in which to display the articles is determined by the Category Order and Article Order parameters below.
 - **Article Class**.
-You can add any CSS class for your own styling ideas.
-Add a border on top with class boxed.For image position use for example image-left, image-right.
+Add any CSS class for custom styling.
+Add a border on top with class boxed.
+For image position use for example image-left, image-right.
 Add image-alternate for alternate ordering of intro images.
 - **# Columns**.
 The number of columns to use in the Intro Articles area.
-This is normally between 1 and 3 (depending on the template you are using).
+This is normally between 1 and 3 (depending on the template in use).
 If 1 is used, the Intro Articles will display using the full width of the display area, just like the Leading Articles.
 - **Multi Column Direction**.
 In multi-column blog layouts, whether to order articles Down the columns or Across the columns.